nicholaswang2000/Pokedex/README.md

 # Pokedex
 Pokedex is our second mini project for our training program for Mobile Developers of Berkeley.
-This application features a functioning Pokedex that lists presents Pokemon in tables, including all their stats in presentable formats through raw JSON data.
+This application features a functioning Pokedex that presents Pokemon in tables, including all their stats in presentable formats through raw JSON data.
 Users can obtain info about any Pokemon through a search functionality.
 They can also add Pokemon to their "Favorite Pokemon List", which is presented in a Tab Bar Controller.
 Compatible with iPhone X and later**

 <h1>Screenshots of the Game</h1>